01-edu/public/subjects/linear-stats/README.md

 #### Testing

-Your program will be tested by an auditer who will run a program provided by us, that creates a random data set of numbers and prints the result.
-The auditer job is to compare how your program performed.
+Your program will be tested by an auditor who will run a program provided by us, that creates a random data set of numbers and prints the result.
+The auditor task is to compare how your program performed.

-You can choose in which language you want to build your program.
+You can choose the language in which you want to build your program.

 This program will help you learn about: